dotnet/docs/docs/core/tools/using-ci-with-cli.md

 Travis can run both `osx` (OS X 10.11) and `linux` ( Ubuntu 14.04 ) job in a build matrix, see [example .travis.yml](https://github.com/dotnet/docs/blob/master/.travis.yml) for more information.

-The MSBuild-based tools bring both the LTS and Current runtimes (1.0.x and 1.1.x) in the package, so by installing the SDK you will get everything you need to build.
+The MSBuild-based tools bring both the LTS and Current runtimes (1.0.x and 1.1.x respectively) in the package, so by installing the SDK you will get everything you need to build.

 ### AppVeyor